CJ42/potato-tipper-contracts/README.md

 ## Security

-See the [`audits/`](./audits/) folder for security reports generated with AI auditing tools from Ackee and Nethermind, and additional security notes.
+See the [`audits/`](./audits/) folder for security analysis ran on the contracts and the reports generated with AI auditing tools from Ackee and Nethermind, as well as any additional security notes.

 ## Code Coverage